f5devcentral/f5-agility-labs-nginx/docs/class14/module1/lab1.rst

     .. image:: ../images/image-17.png

+3. You can see that NIM is currently only managing one single NGINX Instance.

-3. Select **nginx.f5demos.com**.
+    Select **nginx.f5demos.com**.
 Note that it is online, and ready to receive management commands from NIM.

+3. Browse through some of the tabs, especially **Metrics**.
+Here you can see system level metrics or metrics specific to NGINX.

 4. Click **Edit Config** near the top right of the window.

 You will see the NIM config editor, displaying the existing state of the NGINX configuration files in the instance.
 As a reminder, the configuration has not been customized for the application we will be hosting in this lab.

+5. Feel free to check out other tabs.
+There are many other options in NIM such as Certificate Management and NGINX App Protect WAF management.

+    Today we are focusing on Templates.

+6. Click the **Templates** tab.
+Note there is one base template listed, **F5 Global Default Base**

+    > Note: While **F5 Global Default Base** ships with NIM, it does not provide a complete configuration when executed.
+To accomplish this, we will be installing a custom base template of our own.